clay/claycli/website/versioned_docs/version-3.9.1/cli.md

  * `warning` Shows a potentially undesired situation
  * `info` Gives the progress information of the current operation
  * `debug` Shows information of the current operation

  As you can see, most of those correspond directly to log levels.
-Here you can check how to programmatically get the `claycli` methods on the [Programmatic API](#programmatic-api) section.
+On the [Programmatic API](#programmatic-api) section you can check how to programmatically use the `claycli` methods.

 When running `claycli` from the command line, you may specify a `reporter` argument to output logs in different formats.
 The default is `dots`, which will print out green and red dots showing operation success / failure.
 There is also `pretty` (which prints more detailed messages on each line), `json` (which prints newline-separated json logs in a format that can be passed to ELK), and `nyan` (which is mostly just for fun).